-In the event of a fire in the cabin it must be ensured that packs are set to low flow.
+In the event of a fire in the cabin it should be ensured that the ventilation system is set to low flow.
 The existing Smoke, Fire, Fumes FCOM procedures (which includes possible divert, don oxygen masks, establish crew communications, re-circulation fans switched off, Smoke Fumes Checklist) must be followed.

-Procedures and documentation:
+1.6 Procedures and documentation:

 Existing procedures, including emergency procedures, must be reviewed and adapted as necessary.

-The Limitations Section of the Airplane Flight Manual (AFM) must be revised as required to include the following:
+The Airplane Flight Manual (AFM) shall be revised as required to include the following: